This page describes how to submit a job to the High Performance Computing Cluster.

 When you run this command, a number will appear.
 This is your job ID.
 Don't worry if you forget it; you can look it up again later.
 You should also receive an email indicating your job has been queued and is in pending status.

-Now that you've submitted your job, it is in our genacc_q partition and will run as soon as resources become available.
+Your job is now queued in our genacc_q partition and will run as soon as resources become available.
 This can take anywhere from a few seconds to several days, depending on how many resources and how much time you expect your job to take.
-You will recieve an email when the job begins to run.
+You will recieve an email when the starts.

-You can see if your job has started or not by running squeue -j JOB_ID.
-If you can't remember your job ID, you can run squeue -u USERNAME to see your queued and running jobs.
+You can see if your job has started or not by running squeue:

 For more information about job management, refer to our reference guide.